Should You Give Money To Your Adult Child?

 The Lego Store!

-We’ve heard that calls from adult children are about as frequent as a solar eclipse.
+Have you ever had a misunderstanding with your adult child?
+About money?
+We hear that a call home from an adult child is about as frequent as a solar eclipse.
+Texting, maybe, but still.
 So when our friend, Brenda, saw her daughter’s name pop up on her phone she was thrilled.
-Brenda: “Hey, Steph!”
-Steph: “Hi, mom.”
-Brenda: “How’s it going?”
-Steph: “Not so great.
-Apparently you need to come sign this loan too.” […]
+It went like this: […]